Applied Exercise Physiology Program Outcomes

 Goal 1 : Graduates of the Applied Exercise Physiology program will be prepared to practice as an entry level applied exercise physiologist or continue on for a(n) higher/additional degree.

-- SLO 1 : Students will demonstrate a mastery of the fundamentals in applied exercise physiology, which include successful completion of courses in cardiovascular, pulmonary, neuromuscular physiology, and exercise biochemistry.
+- SLO 1 : Students will demonstrate a mastery of the fundamentals in applied exercise physiology, which include successful completion of courses in cardiovascular, pulmonary, neuromuscular physiology, environmental physiology, and exercise biochemistry.

 - SLO 2 : Students will learn how to perform laboratory assessments commonly found in exercise physiology laboratories, which are learned in the following courses: